matrix-org/matrix-spec-proposals/specification/00_basis.rst

 Identity
 ~~~~~~~~

-Users in Matrix are identified via their user ID.
-However, existing ID
+Users in Matrix are identified via their matrix user ID (MXID).
+However,
-namespaces can also be used in order to identify Matrix users.
-A Matrix
+existing 3rd party ID namespaces can also be used in order to identify Matrix
-"Identity" describes both the user ID and any other existing IDs from third
+users.
+A Matrix "Identity" describes both the user ID and any other existing IDs
-party namespaces *linked* to their account.
+from third party namespaces *linked* to their account.

 Matrix users can *link* third-party IDs (3PIDs) such as email addresses, social
 network accounts and phone numbers to their user ID.
 Linking 3PIDs creates a
 mapping from a 3PID to a user ID.
-This mapping can then be used by other Matrix
+This mapping can then be used by Matrix
-users in order to discover other users, according to a strict set of privacy
+users in order to discover the MXIDs of their contacts.
-permissions.

 In order to ensure that the mapping from 3PID to user ID is genuine, a globally
-federated cluster of trusted "Identity Servers" (IS) are used to perform
+federated cluster of trusted "Identity Servers" (IS) are used to verify the 3PID
-authentication of the 3PID.
-Identity servers are also used to preserve the
-mapping indefinitely, by replicating the mappings across multiple ISes.
+and persist and replicate the mappings.

 Usage of an IS is not required in order for a client application to be part of
 the Matrix ecosystem.
 However, without one clients will not be able to look up